Cray-HPE/docs-csm/operations/iscsi_sbps/HSM_groups_iscsi.md

 # Selective Node Personalization

-`iscsi_worker` is the HSM group name needs to be created for iSCSI SBPS selective node personalization.
+The `iscsi_worker` is the HSM group name needs to be created for iSCSI SBPS selective node personalization.

 * [Steps to create HSM group](#steps-to-create-hsm-group)
 * [CFS configuration and component update](#cfs-configuration-and-component-update)